 Unsurprisingly, enterprise vendors remain eager to push hardware upgrade cycles.

+Take Dell, which — in a Forrester report it commissioned in 2022 — warned of the opportunity costs of not upgrading equipment in a timely fashion.
 The report found that 66% of respondents experienced an overall security risk-reduction by adopting a two-year refresh cycle.
-Accordingly, the authors argued that two-year refresh was optimal for performance.
+Accordingly, the authors argued that a two-year refresh was optimal for performance.
 The benefits in terms of security, employee experience, and sustainability “should lead to a more cost-effective device lifecycle overall,” they advised.

 Hyperscaler Refresh Cycles